Philippines braces for Super Typhoon Haima

 Typhoon Sarika

-And according to data from the Joint Typhoon Warning Center, which goes back to 1950, this will be just the third time the Philippines will be hit by back-to-back storms with an intensity of Category 4 or above.
+And according to data going back to 1950 from the Joint Typhoon Warning Center, it will be just the third time back-to-back storms with an intensity of Category 4 or above have hit the Philippines.

-At least three people were killed as Typhoon Sarika crossed the archipelago north of Manila as a Category 4 storm Sunday.
+At least three people were killed Sunday as Typhoon Sarika crossed the archipelago north of Manila as a Category 4 storm.
 Almost 10,000 people were displaced, according to aid organization Care International.

 On Tuesday, that weather system made landfall on the southern Chinese island of Hainan, prompting the government to close schools in the island province and suspend high-speed rail services, China's state-run Xinhua news agency reported.

-Approximately 500,000 people were evacuated in advance of the storm, Xinhua reported.
+About 500,000 people were evacuated in advance of the storm, Xinhua reported.

-Sarika has since become a weak tropical storm, but it inundated the island with 8-12 inches (200-300 millimeters) of rain in the past 24 hours, which caused significant flooding, Ward said.

-The storm is expected to bring similar amounts of rain to northern Vietnam and southern China.